Deploy and invoke the chain code

 Waltkthrough of deployment script

 To deploy a chaincode is no trivial task :).
-It has to go through a set of peer before it can run on peer nodes .
+It has to go through a set of peer lifecycle stages before it can run on peer nodes .
 This is intentional so that all parties (investorOrg and managementOrg in this case) approve the definition of chaincode.
 Lets walk through the script used for deploying which does that voter-net chaincode(voternet-deployChainCode.sh) .

 Step 1 - First we compile and package the golang code into a tar.gz file .
 Apart from name of chain code we have to give version and sequence of chaincode , which we have to increment we edit and redeploy the chaincode again. version is a string we use for our tacking purposes (eg 1.0 or 1.0.1) , sequence is an int used by fabric to track how many times it has been redefined